Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: CONCLUSIONS

-We also thank contributors to SciPy, Matplotlib, and the Python Programming Language, W.\ Landsman and other contributors to the Interactive Data Language Astronomy Library, the free and open-source community, the NASA Astrophysics Data System, and the JPL Solar System Dynamics group for free software and services.
-This work is based on observations made with the {\em Spitzer} Space Telescope, which is operated by the Jet Propulsion Laboratory, California Institute of Technology under a contract with NASA.
-Support for this work was provided by NASA through an award issued by JPL/Caltech.
+\acknowledgments We thank Heather Knutson for providing the 3.6 {\micron} {\em Spitzer}\/ data prior to their public release, and Andrew Collier Cameron for useful discussions.
+We also thank contributors to SciPy, Matplotlib, and the Python Programming Language; other contributors to the free and open-source community; the NASA Astrophysics Data System; and the JPL Solar System Dynamics group for free software and services.
+This work is based on observations made with the {\em Spitzer Space Telescope}, which is operated by the Jet Propulsion Laboratory, California Institute of Technology under a contract with NASA.
+NASA provided support for this work through an award issued by JPL/Caltech and Astrophysics Data Analysis Program grant NNX13AF38G.
+NM acknowledges support from the Yale Center for Astronomy and Astrophysics through the YCAA postdoctoral Fellowship.
+JB was partially supported by NASA Earth and Space Sciences Fellowship NNX12AL83H.